-At the Linux Academy, we try to follow best practices as much as possible.
-By default, you will not be able to SSH to any of your cloud servers directly as the `root` user and this is done for several reasons:
+At Linux Academy, we try to follow best practices as much as possible.
+By default, you will not be able to use SSH into any of your cloud servers as the `root` user.
+This is done for several reasons:

-- Best practices - the 'root` user is a special user.
-As such, best practice is to connect as your normal user and switch to root after.
+- Best practices - The `root` user is a special user.
+As such, the best practice is to connect as your normal user and switch to `root` after.
 This preserves an audit trail for anything done to the system.

 Please see our Introduction to the Linux Academy course for detailed instruction on connecting to the cloud servers.